higham/anderson-accel-ncm/readme.md

-`anderson-accel-ncm` - MATLAB Codes for Anderson acceleration of the alternating projections method for the nearest correlation matrix.
+`anderson-accel-ncm` - MATLAB Codes for Anderson acceleration of the alternating projections method for the nearest correlation matrix
 ==========

 About
 -----

-`anderson-accel-ncm` contains MATLAB functions for repairing invalid (indefinite) covariance and correlation matrices, based on the paper
+`anderson-accel-ncm` contains MATLAB functions for repairing invalid (indefinite) correlation matrices, based on the paper

 N. J. Higham and N. Strabić, "[Anderson Acceleration of the Alternating Projections Method for Computing the Nearest Correlation